vrk-kpa/ytp-api/README.md

 Any data you import/create into the development version of the service (beta.avoindata.fi) can be lost without notice at any time.

-Furthermore, new software is deployed weekly (sometimes several times per day) to the servers from the master branch, so it is excepted that the server is occasionally down and that things will break.
+Furthermore, new software is deployed weekly (sometimes several times per day) to the servers from the master branch, so it is expected that the server is occasionally down and that things will break.
 However, in general, the API should be much more stable than the web interface.
 If you want a more mature and stable, but more generic CKAN playground, you can also try using the [API](http://demo.ckan.org/api) of the [CKAN demo instance](http://demo.ckan.org).

 ## Help and support